Carbamate: Carbamate insecticides

-The so-called carbamate insecticides feature the carbamate ester functional group.
+The so-called carbamate insecticides feature the carbamate ester functional group (ROC(O)NHR').
 Included in this group are aldicarb (Temik), carbofuran (Furadan), carbaryl (Sevin), ethienocarb, fenobucarb, oxamyl, and methomyl.
+They are synthetic analogues of the toxic alkaloid physostigmine, the study of which led to this class of insecticides.
+An estimated 25M  kg of carbaryl were produced in 1971.
 These insecticides kill insects by reversibly inactivating the enzyme acetylcholinesterase (AChE inhibition) (IRAC mode of action 1a).
-The organophosphate pesticides also inhibit this enzyme, although irreversibly, and cause a more severe form of cholinergic poisoning (the similar IRAC MoA 1b).

 Fenoxycarb has a carbamate group but acts as a juvenile hormone mimic, rather than inactivating acetylcholinesterase.

 The insect repellent icaridin is a substituted carbamate.

 Besides their common use as arthropodocides/insecticides, they are also nematicidal.
 One such is Oxamyl.

 Sales have declined dramatically over recent decades.

 Resistance

 Among insecticide resistance mutations in esterases, carbamate resistance most commonly involves acetylcholinesterase (AChE) desensitization, while organophosphate resistance most commonly is carboxylesterase metabolization.

 Carbamate nerve agents

 While the carbamate acetylcholinesterase inhibitors are commonly referred to as "carbamate insecticides" due to their generally high selectivity for insect acetylcholinesterase enzymes over the mammalian versions, the most potent compounds such as aldicarb and carbofuran are still capable of inhibiting mammalian acetylcholinesterase enzymes at low enough concentrations that they pose a significant risk of poisoning to humans, especially when used in large amounts for agricultural applications.
 Other carbamate based acetylcholinesterase inhibitors are known with even higher toxicity to humans, and some such as T-1123 and EA-3990 were investigated for potential military use as nerve agents.
 However, since all compounds of this type have a quaternary ammonium group with a permanent positive charge, they have poor blood–brain barrier penetration, and also are only stable as crystalline salts or aqueous solutions, and so were not considered to have suitable properties for weaponisation.